 Non-U.S. Schools: Official transcripts from non-US schools must be translated and evaluated by any member agency associated with the National Associated of Credential Evaluation Services (NACES).
 For high school transcripts, request a general evaluation showing equivalency to a US high school.
 If you are seeking transfer credit from a non-US institution, request a course-by-course evaluation of your college/university transcript.
 Please visit www.naces.org for more information.

 The College requires all diploma and degree seeking students to complete a placement test.
 Test results are used to determine students’ readiness for college-level courses.
 There is no charge for taking the placement test.

 Students who meet the acceptable criteria for a waiver may be exempt from taking the placement test.
 Students seeking a certificate do not need placement testing.
 Students, who qualify for a placement test waiver in math or English but not both, will need to complete the ACCUPLACER for the skill area not exempted.
 Students must present all documentation when requesting a waiver.

-Prospective students who have not completed the North Carolina Diagnostic Assessment and Placement (NCDAP) test or any other NC Community College System approved entry assessment (ASSET, ACCUPLACER, COMPASS) within the past five years must contact the Admission Office (910) 592-8084 to schedule a test date.
+Prospective students who have not completed the North Carolina Diagnostic Assessment and Placement (NCDAP) test or any other NC Community College System approved entry assessment (ASSET, ACCUPLACER, COMPASS) within the past five years must contact the Office of Admissions (910) 592-8084 to schedule a test date.